-We already know that the pronoun le can replace a masculine noun (Replacing nouns with le, la, l', les = it, him, her, them (direct object pronouns)) or a whole idea (Using le or l' to refer to previously mentioned ideas (direct object pronoun)).
+We already know that the pronounle can replace a masculine noun (Using le/la/l'/les = it/him/her/them (French Direct Object Pronouns)) or a whole idea (Using neuter pronouns le or l' to refer to previously mentioned ideas (French Direct Object Pronouns)).

 Now look at these sentences:

 Je suis content, et elles le sont aussi.I'm happy, and they are too.

 Cette fille est gentille mais ce garçon ne l'est pas.This girl is nice, but this boy is not.

 Ce canapé est confortable, mais ces fauteuils ne le sont pas.This couch is comfortable, but these armchairs aren't.